Hollow-core Fibers

 - One possibility is to exploit a photonic band gap, as can be realized in a photonic crystal fiber with a certain structure.
 Such fibers are also called photonic bandgap fibers.
 (Note that not all photonic bandgap fibers have a hollow core.)

 - A particularly simple design (also leading to simplified production) is that of the revolver hollow-core fibers [12, 24] containing a pattern of silica rings (with circular or elliptical cross-section) around the hollow core; those are not using a photonic bandgap and cannot be considered as photonic crystal fibers.
 The fiber preform can be made relatively simply by arranging a number of silica capillaries, and these result in thin glass membranes after drawing into a fiber.
-A more refined version contains additional smaller rings nested within the larger rings [21, 33], and can provide further reduced propagation loss.
+A more refined version contains additional smaller rings nested within the larger rings [21, 33], and can provide further reduced propagation losses.
 A loss reduction can also be achieved already by slightly separating the tubes, avoiding nodes where they would touch each other.
 The term negative curvature fibers underlines the boundary curvature in a direction opposite that to a ring around the core.
 Other terms, containing the attribute antiresonant, emphasize the aspect of loss reduction by designing the glass structure for optical anti-resonance, i.e., suitable relative phase changes for reflection at different interfaces.

 - Another example for negative curvature fibers is the Kagomé fiber [2, 14], featuring a hypocycloid core-cladding boundary.